The Abortion Pill

 Using a series of carefully prescribed pills, a medication abortion terminates a pregnancy in the privacy of your home and allows you to have loved ones around you.

 The first pill you are given is called Mifeprex (Mifepristone) and is taken in our office.
 This pill stops the pregnancy from growing.
 The second set of medications and pain medication are given to you to take at home.
 These expel the pregnancy.
-Please understand that in some ways the Abortion Pill process is very uncomplicated, as there is no surgical procedure, no anesthesia, etc. But, taking these pills involves a greater level of participation from you.

 Is the Abortion Pill Method Right for You?